fragrancevault/myfragrances/README.md

 3. Publish your sheet to the web as **CSV**
 4. Update the CSV links in these files:

 ### Files You Need to Edit (this list is incomplete as you will need to add your published csvs to all of them in the package.
 It only requires a couple of published Google Sheets.
-Your AI will help you with that ir ask me for help. its best to download mine and then add your own inventory):
+Your AI will help you with that if ask me for help.
+Its best to download mine and then add your own inventory.
+I also use an appscript to extract an embedded URL from the Name column so you can do it like that or just add a column and paste the link there. that's the easy way.
+I started with just using a sheet which is why I embedded in the first place. urls can be extracted from numbers in a sheet. urls embedded in text require Javascript app.

 - `index.html` → Main collection page
 - `top10.html` → Top 10 page